cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 ## Binding Factors Computation {#dep-binding-factor}

-This section describes the subroutine for computing binding factors based on the participant commitment list and message to be signed.
+This section describes the subroutine for computing binding factors based on the participant commitment list, message to be signed, and group public key.

 ~~~
 Inputs: